pkardas/notes/books/ddia.md

   from each other, they can not step on each other's toes.
 The classic database textbooks define isolation as serialisability (however this is rarely sued because it has performance penalty).
 - Durability - the promise that once a transaction has committed successfully, any data it has written will not be forgotten, even if there is a hardware fault or the database crash.
-Anyhow perfect durability does not exist (for example all backup destroyed at the same time).
+Anyhow, perfect durability does not exist (for example all backup destroyed at the same time).

 ACID databases are based on this philosophy: "if the database is in danger of violating its guarantee of atomicity,